The Bankrate promise

 Does checking your credit score lower it?

 Checking your own credit score is considered a soft inquiry and does not lower your credit.
-There are many free credit score services and credit monitoring apps out there, and these services do not generally perform hard inquiries on your credit file.
+Many credit card issuers offer access to your credit score for free (some even offer credit monitoring).
 If a credit-tracking app or website does make an inquiry into your file as part of its credit monitoring process, it will be a soft inquiry that will have no effect on your credit score.

 Can multiple credit inquiries have a negative effect on your credit score?
 It depends on what kind of credit you’re shopping for.

-How many points will a hard inquiry impact your credit score?
+How do hard inquiries impact your credit score?

 A hard credit inquiry could lower your credit score by as much as 10 points, though in many cases the damage probably won’t be that significant.
 As FICO explains: “For most people, one additional credit inquiry will take less than five points off their FICO Scores.”

-How many points will a soft inquiry impact your credit score?
+How do soft inquiries impact your credit score?

 A soft inquiry does not affect your credit score in any way.
 When a lender performs a soft inquiry on your credit file, the inquiry might appear on your credit report but it won’t impact your credit score.